 Rolling Out My New Website

-Jim sent me an email with all the information needed to log in and view it for the first time.
-It included steps I should follow to review what was done and what to expect from their follow-up oversight of the project.
+At the moment of truth, Jim sent me an email with all the information needed to log in and view the new website for the first time.
+It included steps I should follow to review what was done and what to expect from their monthly followup oversight of the project.

 “A Done-For-You Website” is Part III of a series of blogs about steps I went through and am currently incorporating to build my website.
-Part IV, “Blogging And Fiddling” will show what decisions I made to get my initial viable website up and running.
+Part IV: “Blogs And Fiddling” will show what decisions I made to get my initial viable website up and running.

 So what did I do first?
 I wrote a blog and saved it to a Draft!
 Then I proof read it, fixed errors, and looked for a picture to install through the Add Media button.

-WordPress has so many time-saving features it is almost bewildering to behold.
-I had already learned how to do a lot of things with previous website training courses.
+WordPress has so many time-saving features, it is almost bewildering to try and assimilate even a fraction of them.
+I had already learned how to do a lot of basic functions through previous website training courses.
 Now I was able to incorporate the lessons learned.

 When I was finished I hit the Publish button.
 Voila!
-I had just published my self-generated blog that fit nicely into my new website.
+I had just published my self-generated blog and it fit nicely into a specific Category in my new website.

-After that I started to feel my way around the WordPress administration page.
-I began to look at the installed Plugins and how to add new ones.
-I also looked for additional training that would help me proceed.
+After that, I felt my way around the WordPress administration page.
+In doing so, I began to take a hard look at the Plugins that were already installed and how I could add new ones.
+I also looked for additional training that would help me proceed in the right direction.

-The next blog, Part IV, “Blogging And Fiddling”, will show how I began to learn more, write added blogs, and improve the functionality of my new site.
+The next blog, Part IV: “Blogs And Fiddling”, will show how I improved my learning curve, write additional blogs, and enhanced the functionality of my new site.
+Until then, Arrivaderci!